 - Coumadin - a blood thinner

-Some substances found in the environment or in your work place may make it more difficult for you to get pregnant or increase your risk for miscarriage or a problem pregnancy.
-If you know of a "toxic" substance (chemicals, radiation, radioactive substances, toxic fumes) you are exposed to you can take extra care to avoid it.
-However, the effects of most chemicals in our environment are unknown.
+Some substances found in the environment or in your work place may make it more difficult for you to get pregnant, or increase your risk for miscarriage or a problem pregnancy.
+If you know of a "toxic" substance (chemicals, radiation, radioactive substances, toxic fumes) where you work, take extra care to avoid it.
+Unfortunately, however, the effects of most chemicals in our environment are unknown.

 - Tetanus-diptheria booster [every 10 years]